yuxshao/learn-gamedev/Introduction to Game Development.md

 <a href="#top" class="top" id="level5">Top</a>
 ##Level 5: Design considerations: What will make your game stand out from the crowd?

+Goal for Level 5: Implimenting your own ideas on the basic platformer created.

 Congratulations!
 You made it to the end of this lesson!
 Now that you have made two games, and have gotten a feel for game design, why don't you start embellishing these games to make them truly stand out?
 We don't go step by step for these suggestions, but we'll give helpful hints to guide you.

 Now, here are some gimmicks you can try to add into your game!
 For now, pick one you want to work on and try implementing that in the platformer we made together.